nfelger/achill/README.md

 ## Development

-You need to create an `.env` file based on the [example](.env.example) and fill it in with the secrets from 1Password.
+You need to create an `.env` file based on the [example](.env.example) and fill it in with the Personio secrets from 1Password and the NocoDB API token.

 From your terminal: